MCorentin/vargen/README.md

 This pipeline is centred on the genes linked to the disease of interest in OMIM (subsequently called the "OMIM genes").

-VarGen outputs variants form the following sources:
+VarGen outputs variants from the following sources:
 - **OMIM:** Variants located directly on the "OMIM genes".
 - **FANTOM5:** Variants located on the enhancers / promoters of the "OMIM genes".
 - **GTEx:** Variants associated with a change in expression for the "OMIM genes", in certain tissues.
 Currently GTEx v7